 Why?
 Because the pony guys will not allow any outside taxi to travel inside Gulmarg.
 Any tourists wanting to move around should hire them only.
 The Gondola station is about 6 kilometers from this campsite and the main Gulmarg chowk is at least 4.

 The second is that they do not serve non-vegetarian food which was a huge problem for me.
 The third reason is that their prices are a bit steep.
 I was asked Rs.
 5,000 for a tent for two.

 So when we arrived in Strawberry valley, I was actually thankful that I chose not to stay here.
 I am sure we would have gotten bored.
 Even the nearest tea shop is at least 2 kilometers away from the camps.

 After Strawberry valley, our next destination was Maharaja Palace and for that, we would have to walk all 4 kilometers back to Gulmarg town which we did.

 For a brief introduction, Maharaja Palace was once the royal palace of King Ranbir Singh of Kashmir.
 It must have been grand once upon a time but now what remains is merely a building beaten by time; with remnants of a glorious time on display inside.

 There is an entry fee of Rs.
 30 per person.
 There really isn’t much else to write about Maharaja Palace so I will just post a few pictures.

 After visiting Maharaja Palace, we came back to the hotel to find that our driver Gulzar was already waiting for us there.
-We packed up, loaded our bags in the cab and it was time to say goodbye to the beautiful town of Gulmarg with a resolution to return here next year in winter.
+We packed up and loaded our bags in the cab and it was time to say goodbye to the beautiful town of Gulmarg with a resolution to return here next year in winter.

 - Journey Ahead: Gulmarg to Doodhpathri – The Meadows of Milk